eclipse-tractusx/managed-identity-wallet/README.md

 act --secret-file .env
 ```
 ## Helm Setup and Auto Deployment
 The Helm setup is configured under `helm/custodian` and used by `github-actions` for auto deployment.
-Before pushing to the `develop` branch, please check if the version of the `gradle.properties` need to be updated.
+Before pushing to the `develop` branch, please check if the version of the `gradle.properties` need to be updated, the Aca-Py image is uploaded as described [section](##Aca-Py_Build_and_ Upload_Image) and the secret files and `values-staging.yaml` sill accurate.

 * To check the current deployment and version run `helm list -n ingress-custodian`.
 Example output:
 ```
 NAME         	NAMESPACE        	REVISION	UPDATED                                	STATUS  	CHART                  	APP VERSION